DIY Lip and Hand Scrub: French Toast Style! This stuff is amazing on lips and hands, soothing and moisturizing!!

 Instructions

-• Add the maple syrup/honey, coconut oil, and vanilla extract, and mash everything together.
-At first it'll seem like there's not enough moisture to get everything to combine, but keep mashing—you'll end up with a thick, fragrant, sugary paste.
+• Combine Ingredients – Stir the sugar, honey, oil, and any flavorings desired in a small bowl.
+At first it'll seem like there's not enough moisture to get everything to combine, but keep mashing—you'll end up with a thick paste.
+If you're using coconut oil, melt it first in the microwave so it's liquid.

 Tried this recipe?Let me know how it was!